SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-14-chatgpt-vs-peer-review.md

 be snarky as in "You're too ignorant to publish here, so let me send you on a wild-goose chase by way of tutorial."

-I this case, it was even worse: the references, of course, did not exist!
+In this case, it was even worse: the references, of course, did not exist!
 This is [exactly what we documented before](http://localhost:4000/on-chatgpt/#:~:text=When%20I%20asked,bereft%20of%20existence.), with regard to hallucinated references.
 Since then, we've heard from academics frustrated with people requesting papers they never wrote.
 One particularly clever wag pointed out that given how LLMs work, hallucinations are _normal_ and it would be astounding if it came up with _real_ references!

-So, suspicious that this might be what the reviewer did, Bawens wisely checked.
+So, suspicious that this might be what the reviewer did, Bauwens wisely checked.
 The suggested tutorial references were all fabrications of GPT-2.

 The reviewer had, in fact, not reviewed the paper.
 He'd fed it to something like ChatGPT